Reinmar/atjson/README.md

 ----------------------------------

-AtJSON is a collection of repositories that together make up a fully-realized content format.
+AtJSON is a collection of packages that together make up a fully-realized content format.

 | Quick Links |
 |-------------|